Kinston, North Carolina: Sports

-Kinston's Grainger Stadium is home to the Down East Wood Ducks, a Class A Minor League Baseball team in the North Division of the Carolina League that began play in 2017.
+Kinston's Grainger Stadium is currently the home to the Down East Bird Dawgs of the Frontier League (FL).
 It was previously home to the Kinston Indians minor league baseball team, as well as youth and college level baseball tournaments.
 The town first hosted professional baseball in 1908 and among the many alumni is Rick Ferrell, who was inducted into the Baseball Hall of Fame, Manny Ramirez, and Lonnie Chisenhall.

 The Kinston Drag Strip hosts a variety of motor-sports events throughout the year.
 Kinston also has three golf courses: Kinston Country Club, Falling Creek Country Club, and Bill Fay Park Par 3 Golf Course.
 Barnet Park is home to a disc golf course.
-The Galaxy of Sports is a recreational facility including a bowling alley, skating rink, and health club.
+The Galaxy of Sports recreational facility includes a bowling alley, skating rink, and health club.

-In 2012, Woodmen of the World constructed the Woodmen of the World Community Center and Lions Water Adventure Park, a 53000 ft2 facility that offers a cardio and strength training center, an Olympic-sized swimming pool, several corporate reception areas and conference rooms, as well as a quarter-mile elevated track and several sporting courts.
+In 2012, Woodmen of the World constructed the Woodmen of the World Community Center and Lions Water Adventure Park, a 53000 ft2 facility that offers a cardio and strength-training center, an Olympic-sized swimming pool, several corporate reception areas, and conference rooms, as well as a quarter-mile elevated track and several sporting courts.
 The center is now owned by the city of Kinston and is called the Kinston Community Center.

 In 1956, Kinston was the site of a rare, perfect game of billiards, as Willie Mosconi sank 150 balls in a row in one inning against Jimmy Moore.

 In 2018, ESPN called Kinston "America's Basketball Heaven".
 According to the ESPN article, one in 52.7 players on Kinston High School's varsity team makes the NBA.